 We can help!
 Typically, a quiet title action will require the plaintiff to “deraign” the title for a period of 7 years.
-Which, essentially means, to trace the current title back seven years and identify how your interest conflicts with the other party.
+This essentially means tracing the current title back seven years and identifying how your interest conflicts with the other party.
 Additionally, partition actions can be brought for real property, personal property, and even mineral rights in real property.
 Generally, in these types of actions, two title holders to the property are in conflict, and one party is seeking to force a sale; however, a court will typically look to see if the property is “nondivisible” prior to forcing the sale of the property at a public auction.

 You may need to consider seeking to put an equitable lien on the property.
-An equitable lien is a creature of equity which the courts will impose to prevent injustice in certain circumstances.
+An equitable lien is a creature of equity that the courts will impose to prevent injustice in certain circumstances.
 If imposed, it will give the plaintiff a lien or “encumbrance” on that property so that the property itself may be proceeded against in court and either sold or sequestrated.

 Setting Aside Deeds